 Robert McNamara has served as a member of our Board since February 2018.
 He has over 25 years experience in the medical device industry.
 Mr. McNamara was initially elected to the Board in connection with our restructuring in February 2018.
 He also serves as Audit Committee Chairman of Axonics, Inc. (AXNX) and as a board member of Alpha Teknova, Inc. (TKNO).
 From January 2013 to July 2016, Mr. McNamara served as Executive Vice President and from April 2012 to July 2016 as the Chief Financial Officer for LDR Holding Corporation, a publicly held medical device (spinal implants) company acquired by Zimmer Biomet Holdings, Inc. In addition, Mr. McNamara has previously served as the Senior Vice President and Chief Financial Officer for publicly traded medical device companies including Accuray Inc., a stereotactic radiation company focused on treating cancer using AI robotics, Somnus Medical Technologies Inc., a RF energy company focused on treating upper airway breathing disorders, and Target Therapeutics, Inc., a minimally invasive catheter and device company treating vascular diseases of the brain.
 Mr. McNamara has been a member of the board of directors of Northstar Neurosciences Inc. and is the former Mayor of Menlo Park, California.
 Mr. McNamara began his career in public accounting and is a certified public accountant (current status inactive).
-Mr. McNamara holds a Bachelor of Science in Accounting from the University of San Francisco and a Master of Business Administration in Finance from The Wharton School at the University of Pennsylvania.
-Mr. McNamara brings valuable finance and accounting experience in the medical device industry to the Board.
+Mr. McNamara holds a Bachelor of Science in Accounting from the University of San Francisco and a Master of Business Administration in Finance from The Wharton School at the University ot he Board.